 Most people, when they suffer their first few episodes of cystitis, seek a medical cure in the form of antibiotics.
-Initially, the antibiotics can be very effective, especially if you have never had cystitis before.
+Initially, antibiotics can be very effective, especially if you have never had cystitis before.
 However, with every additional infection, that particular antibiotic is likely to become less effective, as the bacteria gradually build up resistance.
-And we have reached the point in 2017 when no one could fail to be aware any longer of the concerns regarding antibiotic resistance.
-Jim O Nell who chaired the review panel looking at this problem warned that by 2050 antibiotic resistance could result in 10 million deaths a year.
-He suggests that doctors resist prescribing antibiotics until they have carried out tests to prove the infection is bacterial:
+We have reached the point in 2017 when no one could fail to be aware of the concerns regarding antibiotic resistance.
+Jim O'Neill, who chaired the review panel looking at Drug-Resistant Infections from 2014 - 2016, warned that by 2050 antimicrobial resistance could result in 10 million deaths a year.
+He suggests that doctors resist prescribing antibiotics until they have carried out tests to prove the infection is bacterial.

 Doctors are very aware of these concerns and are unlikely to want to keep prescribing more powerful antibiotics without extensive lab testing.
-Because if E.coli develops resistance, standard antibiotics like Trimethoprim may no longer work.
-When that happens, your episodes of cystitis could last longer and have the potential to develop in to kidney infections.
-Thorough investigation of serious UTI's involves testing cultures of the bacteria found in the urine against a variety of antibiotics, both in isolation and combination, to find the most effective narrow spectrum antibiotic or combination.
+Because if E.Coli develops resistance, standard antibiotics like Trimethoprim may no longer work.
+When that happens, episodes of cystitis could last longer and have the potential to develop in to kidney infections.
+Thorough investigation of serious Urinary Tract Infection involves testing cultures of the bacteria found in the urine.
+Tests are performed against a variety of antibiotics, both in isolation and combination, to find the most effective narrow spectrum antibiotic.

 However, testing is costly.
 And worse for the patient, it takes time.
 When someone is clearly ill, broad spectrum antibiotics may be deemed necessary immediately.
-Common sense dictates that if doctors wait to get laboratory results before prescribing, an infection could develop rapidly and you become very sick indeed, so it is hard for both patients and their doctors.
+Common sense dictates that if doctors wait to get laboratory results before prescribing, an infection could develop rapidly, so it is hard for both patients and their doctors.

 Sadly, we talk to people every day who have acquired resistant strains of bacteria that are no longer responding well to antibiotic therapy.
-ESBLs are an example of this.
+ESBLs, Extended Spectrum Beta Lactamas, are an example of this.

 ESBL-producing bacteria have joined the growing number of antibiotic resistant pathogens that cause hospital-acquired infections.
 ESBL bacteria are different from other superbugs, because ESBL does not refer to one specific kind of bacteria.
-For instance, MRSA refers specifically to methicillin-resistant strains of Staphylococcus Aureus whereas ESBL's (Extended Spectrum Beta Lactamases) are enzymes made by bacteria such as Klebsiella and E. coli, both common culprits in urinary tract infections (UTIs).
-This enzyme beta lactamase is an antibiotic-resistance enabling enzyme that the bacteria produce to protect themselves from attack.
+For instance, MRSA refers specifically to methicillin-resistant strains of Staphylococcus Aureus whereas ESBL's are enzymes made by bacteria such as Klebsiella and E. coli, both common culprits in Urinary Tract Infections.
+This enzyme, beta lactamase, is an antibiotic-resistance enabling enzyme that the bacteria produce to protect themselves from attack.

 Usually, ESBL's are harmless and live in the body without causing infection.
 But when ESBL's get into a part of the body where they do not belong, like the blood or bladder we may experience serious problems.